pimpcapital/ParallelGit/README.md

 For a Git based application to serve multiple users simultaneously it must:

-1. Allow multiple worktrees to exist at the same time
+1. Allow multiple working directories to exist at the same time
-2. Be able to create new worktree on demand
+2. Be able to create new working directories on demand
-3. Be able to remove worktree on demand
+3. Be able to remove working directories on demand

-Additionally, the creation and removal of worktree should be inexpensive.
+More importantly, the creation and removal of working directories must be inexpensive.

 The way we play